rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

 // WrappedKey wraps a PrivateKey using an asymmetric keypair. message WrappedKey {
-  // recording_encryption_pair is the asymmetric keypair used to wrap the
+  // RecordingEncryptionPair is the asymmetric keypair used to wrap the
   // private key.
 Expected to be RSA. types.EncryptionKeyPair recording_encryption_pair = 1;
-  // key_encryption_pair is the asymmetric keypair used with age to encrypt
+  // KeyEncryptionPair is the asymmetric keypair used with age to encrypt
   // and decrypt filekeys.
   types.EncryptionKeyPair key_encryption_pair = 2;
-  // state represents whether the WrappedKey is rotating or not KeyState state = 3;
+  // State represents whether the WrappedKey is rotating or not KeyState state = 3;
 }

 // KeySet contains the list of active and rotated WrappedKeys for a
 // given usage.
 message KeySet {
-  // active_keys is a list of active, wrapped X25519 private keys.
+  // AciveKeys is a list of active, wrapped X25519 private keys.
 There should
   // be at most one wrapped key per auth server using the
   // SessionRecordingConfigV2 resource unless keys are being rotated. repeated WrappedKey active_keys = 1;